OpenNebula/minione/README.md

 After the minione finishes, the first thing we are going to do is to log in as oneadmin to take a look at the Admin View of Sunstone, which has more options than the other Sunstone views for a regular users.

-Take a look at all the already bootstrapped resources in the Sandbox.
+Take a look at all the already bootstrapped resources in the cloud.

 ![dashboard](https://raw.githubusercontent.com/OpenNebula/minione/master/screenshots/dashboard.png)